Rubilmax/ethers-multicall-provider/README.md

 ## Limits

 Because calls are batched through the Multicall contract, all calls will inherently have the Multicall contract as `msg.sender`.
-This has no impact on most queries, because most of the tiem `msg.sender` is not used in view functions ; but it may introduce unexpected behaviors in specific smart contracts.
+This has no impact on most queries, because most of the time `msg.sender` is not used in view functions ; but it may introduce unexpected behaviors in specific smart contracts.

 To circumvent this, just use the default ethers provider in places where you don't want `msg.sender` to be overriden.